xqft1/pizza/README.md

 ---

-# 🔒 Decentralization
+# Decentralization

-SATOPIZZA was designed to minimise trust requirements.
+PIZZA was designed to minimise trust requirements.

 ### Token Contract